 - Present existing conditions, challenges and opportunities through a public process

-- Identify and prioritize goals and actions
+- Working with Lenox, develop a vision and from it, identify and prioritize goals and actions

 SECOND: Create an easy-to-read website that will make all elements of the Master Plan easy for everyone in Lenox to access.
 (Note: Cost for this element should be modest because professional/volunteer website development expertise exists among Planning Board members.)